- Overview of Practicum for MSW Students

 Place of Employment

 Field placement arrangements in a student’s place of employment may be possible in exceptional circumstances.
 Generally, field placements in the student’s place of employment are approved only when, at a minimum, the student is placed in a site or program distinct from their usual work site and the Field Supervisor is not the student’s work supervisor.
 These criteria are necessary to uphold the educational focus that is fundamental to field placements.
-The field placement may be paid or unpaid.
+The field placement may be paid OR unpaid, but it cannot be a combination of both.
 In either case, this requires a clear delineation between the student and employee roles.
+If you are completing a placement in your current place of employment, health and safety insurance will need to be provided by your employer.
+This often means that you will need to be paid for your work in placement since you are an employee of the placement site.

 Students must submit an application for a placement in their place of employment by the deadline noted with the other Application Deadline information.